 - Download to controller (“File > Download > Download firing system script file to Pyrodigital…“).
-Having created the PDM file and saved on your computer, you can download the PDM file to your Pyrodigital controller at any time, using Finale 3D, or using a Pyrodigital downloader program, or using a terminal program.
-The PDM file is just a text file, so any terminal program that can transfer files with a standard serial protocol will suffice.
+Having created the PDM file and saved it on your computer, you can download the PDM file to your Pyrodigital controller at any time using Finale 3D, or the free Pyrodigital downloader program, shown in Figure 1 below and available for download in Table 4 at the bottom of this page.
+The PDM file is just a text file, so if you don’t have access to Finale 3D or the Pyrodigital downloader, any terminal program that can transfer files with a standard serial protocol will suffice.

 Step 3 creates the PDM file.
 Although this file is just a text file, the format of the file is not at all easy for a human to read.
 To give you the ability to look over the actual file contents before downloading to the controller, if you feel so inclined, Finale 3D provides the function “File > Tools > Open firing system script as generic table…” to view the contents of the PDM file in a table window.
 You can select all in the table window (control-A), then copy (control-C), then paste into an Excel file if you prefer viewing it in Excel.
 This function doesn’t provide editing capabilities, but it does enable you to see exactly what the file contains.
 If you really just want to do a quick check to make sure the file is valid, and don’t want to look over its rows, you can do the function, “File > Tools > Verify PDM file…”, which verifies the file is in the proper format and shows a quick summary of its contents.